d-kod/movie_analysis/README.md

 ## Aim of the project
 The primary objectives of this analysis are:

-1. Movie Performance:
+**1. Movie Performance:**

-Identify top-performing movies.
+- Identify top-performing movies.

-Understand performance trends over time.
+- Understand performance trends over time.

-2. Content Strategy:
+**2. Content Strategy:**

-Analyze language and market focus to inform content decisions.
+- Analyze language and market focus to inform content decisions.

-3. Release Strategy Optimization:
+**3. Release Strategy Optimization:**

-Determine optimal release windows for movies.
+- Determine optimal release windows for movies.